OpenArabicPE/convert_tei-to-bibliographic-data/README.md

 # YAML

-A basic conversion to YAML was built by mapping the `<tei:biblStruct>` input to fields using [this example](http://blog.martinfenner.org/2013/07/30/citeproc-yaml-for-bibliographies/), which should work with Pandoc citeproc.
+A basic conversion to YAML was built by mapping the `<tei:biblStruct>` input to fields using [this example](http://blog.martinfenner.org/2013/07/30/citeproc-yaml-for-bibliographies/), which basically mirrors [CSL JSON]() and should work with [Pandoc]() using the [pandoc-citeproc](https://github.com/jgm/pandoc-citeproc/blob/master/man/pandoc-citeproc.1.md) filter.

 # Zotero JSON